How Does MTHFR Affect Weight Gain | Methyl-Life

 The MTHFR gene instructs your body on how to make an enzyme called methylenetetrahydrofolate reductase.
 This enzyme plays many essential roles in your body, including converting folic acid into bioactive folate.

 DNA methylation and homocysteine metabolism also depend on folate status.
 Metabolic changes caused by MTHFR insufficiency have been found to increase the risk of chronic diseases, particularly cardiovascular disease.
-As a result, researchers have investigated the link between an MTHFR mutation and body composition and metabolism with regards to how folate levels may increase the risk of cardiovascular disease in obese people and even people with normal weight, but that have the metabolic profile of an obese person (De Lorenzo Syndrome).
+As a result, researchers have investigated the link between an MTHFR mutation and body composition and metabolism4 with regards to how folate levels may increase the risk of cardiovascular disease in obese people and even people with normal weight, but that have the metabolic profile of an obese person (De Lorenzo Syndrome).

 How the MTHFR Gene Mutation Can Affect Weight